About

 - an opportunity for one student from the cohort to receive a bursary of up to £10,000

 It is aimed at young people who live in areas of lower social mobility.
-In 2025, we focused on students in the Leeds area who have recently taken their GCSEs and are coming to the end of their full-time education (ie in Year 12 and between 16 and 17 years old).
+In 2026, we will again focus on students in the Leeds area who have recently taken their GCSEs and are coming to the end of their full-time education (ie currently in Year 12 and between 16 and 17 years old).

 Further details are set out below.